xenserver/dotnet-packages/README.md

 * log4net (v1.2.13) - a library providing logging services for purposes
   of application debugging and auditing;
-* PuTTY (v0.67) - PuTTY is a free implementation of Telnet and SSH for Windows and Unix platforms, along with an xterm terminal emulator.
+* PuTTY (v0.67) - PuTTY is a free implementation of Telnet and SSH for Windows and Unix platforms, along with an xterm terminal emulator;
+* Json.NET (v10.0.2) - a Json framework for .NET.

 ## Contributions